 The 2018 theme of 'Be Like A Girl' culminated in both Junior Years girls and Middle and Senior Years girls performing a song at their respective Speech Day ceremonies that encapsulated what the theme meant to the girls.
 You can view their performances here.

-The Glennie School's past Principal, Mrs Kim Cohen, announced that the theme for 2019 would be 'Be The Reason'.
+The theme for 2019 was 'Be The Reason'.
 A YouTube clip, 'Unsung Hero', illustrated what it could mean to 'be the reason' in the lives of others.